ggreer/geoff.greer.fm/_posts/2012-08-28-s3-logging-and-analytics.md

 ---
 date: '2012-08-28 02:23:33'
 layout: post
-slug: generating-analytics-from-s3-logs
+slug: s3-logging-and-analytics
-title: 'Generating Analytics from S3 Logs'
+title: 'S3 Logging and Analytics'
 published: true
 categories:
 - Computers
 ---

 I'm quite glad I moved my site to Amazon S3, but the transition left me lacking a couple of features.
-The biggest gap for me was log analytics.
+My most-missed feature was log analytics.
 DreamHost automatically runs [Analog](http://www.analog.cx/) on your site's logs.
-Analog certainly isn't the most advanced log stats tool, but it's better than nothing.
-I find it very useful for catching hot-linkers and other bandwidth hogs.
+Analog certainly isn't a cutting-edge tool, but it's better than nothing.
+It's also important to note that log analytics can see things Google Analytics can't: clients without JavaScript.
+This category includes bots, hot-links, and other potential bandwidth hogs.

-Anywho, what follows is a half-baked guide to getting logs and stats generation working for any S3-hosted site.
+What follows is a half-baked guide to getting logs and stats generation working for any S3-hosted site.

-The first step is to [enable S3 logging](http://docs.amazonwebservices.com/AmazonS3/latest/dev/LoggingHowTo.html).
-Instead of following that guide like I did, you can save yourself a lot of time by using the [S3 Management Console](https://console.aws.amazon.com/s3/home).
+The first step is to enable S3 logging.
+Instead of following [this guide](http://docs.amazonwebservices.com/AmazonS3/latest/dev/LoggingHowTo.html) like I did, you can save yourself a lot of time by using the [S3 Management Console](https://console.aws.amazon.com/s3/home).
 Take a look at a bucket's properties and click on the logging tab:

 ![](/images/enable_s3_logging.png)

 Ta-da!
-Much easier than using `s3curl.pl`.
+I just saved you an hour of dealing with `s3curl.pl`.

+Enable logging and choose a bucket to save logs to.
+I suggest you set a target prefix with a slash in the name.
+If you don't, there will be no easy way to select all logs in the AWS management console.
+This makes batch-changes much harder.

 At this point, S3 should start saving log files to your logging bucket.
 Now the trick is to download and parse them.
 With the help of [libcloud](https://libcloud.apache.org/), I wrote a little Python script to download all logs.